The general fact of the uniqueness of the universal arrows implies the uniqueness of the ... object, up to a unique isomorphism (who wants more?).

 (You might recall that we actually have .
 Can you prove this must be the case regardless, simply from the universal property?)

 You might notice something a little different about this example compared to all the others listed here.
 In this example, the universal property involves information not encoded in the diagram, namely that the arrows have been restricted (to only morphisms with a certain property).
-This suggests that we should ultimately look for a characterization of "universal property" that goes behind representing diagrams.
+We could try to fix this, by adding additional information to the diagram in such a way to encode this condition, but I think a better idea is to instead look for a characterization of "universal property" that goes behind diagrams.
+That's exactly what Yoneda's Lemma is going to give us.

 Now the quotient group is usually described as a group whose elements are cosets.
 However, once the cosets are used to prove this one "universal" property of , all other properties of quotient groups - for example, the isomorphism theorems - can be proved with no further mention of cosets ...
 All that is needed is the existence of a universal element ...
 For that matter, even this existence could be proved without using cosets (see the adjoint functor theorem ...)